Helmut Dantine

 Helmut Dantine (7 October 1918 – 2 May 1982) was an Austrian-American actor who often played Nazis in thriller films of the 1940s.
-His best-known performances are perhaps the German pilot in Mrs. Miniver and the desperate refugee in Casablanca, who tries gambling to obtain travel visa money for himself and his wife.
+His best-known performances are perhaps the German pilot in Mrs. Miniver and the desperate Bulgarian refugee in Casablanca, who tries gambling to obtain travel visa money for himself and his wife.
 As his acting career waned, he turned to producing.

 According to one obituary, "He specialized in portrayals of Nazis, sometimes as the handsome but icy SS sadist battling Allied heroes, sometimes as a sympathetic German soldier forced, against his better judgment, to fight".

 Early life

 Dantine's father, Alfred Guttmann, was the head of the Austrian railway system in Vienna.
 As a young man, Dantine became involved in Vienna's anti-Nazi movement.
 In 1938, when he was 19 years old, the Nazis took over Austria during the Anschluss.
 Dantine was rounded up with hundreds of other opponents of the Third Reich and imprisoned in a Nazi concentration camp outside Vienna.

 Three months later, using their influence, his parents obtained his release and immediately sent him to California to live with a friend.
 His father later died in Austria.
 His mother, Ditha Guttman, was safely brought to the U.S. in 1960 by her son to live in California.
 Ditha lived there until her death in 1983.